 About

-Chris Culy, Researcher and programmer extraordinaire
+Chris Culy, Researcher and programmer.

 We’ve also gotten periodic help and support along the way from many other people.